syswyl/hello-world/README.md

 # hello-world
-my first repository. just want learn how to use github
+My first repository.
+Just want to learn how to use github!